leonves/JobUser/README.md

-# Awesome Project Build with TypeORM
+# Project Job and User

+project with typeorm and postgres

 Steps to run this project: